WenjinGudaisy/SearcHPV/README.md

 -index          index the original human and virus reference files, default=False
 ```

-Note: If you've already indexed the virus and human reference files for BWA, Samtools, Picard, you don't need to add the "-index" option.
-Especailly when you run for a batch of samples that share the same virus and human reference files, you don't want to spend time on indexing references every time running a sample.
-The command for indexing the virus and human reference files:
+Note: If you've already indexed the virus and human reference files for BWA, Samtools, Picard, you do not need to add the "-index" option, especailly when you are running for a batch of samples that share the same virus and human reference files and you do not want to spend time on indexing references every time running a sample.
+The commands for indexing the virus and human reference files:

 ```
 #activate SearcHPV conda environment first to make sure using the correct versions of tools